-Crow Creek Trail is a lightly trafficked trail located near Ronan, MT.
+Crow Creek Trail is a lightly trafficked trail located near Ronan, Montana.
 The trail is good for all skill levels and primarily used for hiking.

 It was a nice easy hike along the crow river